 How do you want to be remembered?

 This is one of the most interesting questions to ask as it’s self-reflective and opens up a conversation about a person’s impact on others.
-It will give you an insight into their ideals, morals, and values.
+It will give you an insight into their ideas, morals, and values.
 Do they want to be remembered as a family man, as a good friend, and etc?

 In what ways are you a leader?
 In what ways are you a follower?